 - Provide a lump sum of money to help pay expenses and generate an income: Life insurance can’t replace you, but it can replace some or all of your income if you die.
 It can cover the cost of final expenses and help pay off debts, as well as day-to-day expenses, like food, clothing, and housing.

 For the longer term, life insurance can help pay for your kids’ college education or help ensure your spouse or partner’s retirement dreams are realized.

 - Help with household needs: If you’re a parent, think of all the work you do on a daily basis.
-The endless scope of activities - combined for many with a busy career - can be stressful, and leave little time for ourselves.
-You are – after all - the CEO of your family: determining how finances are utilized, being a classroom parent, finding day care, or helping on that science project.
+The endless scope of activities, combined with a busy career can be stressful, and leave little time for ourselves.
+You are—after all—the CEO of your family: determining how finances are utilized, being a classroom parent, finding day care, or helping on that science project.

-- Provide benefits you can use during your lifetime: If you choose whole life insurance, the cash value in your policy - the “living benefits” - can be borrowed against to help pay for life’s events such as buying a home, paying for a wedding, or getting that Master’s Degree you’ve been wanting to earn.
+- Provide benefits you can use during your lifetime: If you choose whole life insurance, and then your needs for life insurance change, the cash value in your policy, or the “living benefits,” can be borrowed against to help pay for life’s events such as buying a home, paying for a wedding, or getting that master’s degree you’ve been wanting to earn.